Skip to Content

 Visitors come from all over to visit Dinosaur Valley State Park and Fossil Rim Wildlife Center in Glen Rose.

-While in Glen Rose you can also visit Big Rocks Park, Dinosaur World, and shop until you drop around the town Courthouse.
+While in Glen Rose, you can also visit Big Rocks Park and Dinosaur World and shop until you drop around the town Courthouse.

-There is also a great River Walk area on the Paluxy River that leads guests into Glen Rose’s Heritage Park.
+There is also a great River Walk area with hike and bike trails on the Paluxy River that leads guests into Glen Rose’s Heritage Park.

 Like This Post?
 Please Share It On Social Media!